 The making of modern Dundee.
 The platform for today’s V&A Museum

 The Albert Institute was the centrepiece of an unprecedented programme of urban refurbishment.
-Find out more about the reasons for and what lead to the establishment of one of Dundee's finest buildings.
+What lead to the establishment of one of Dundee's finest buildings?

 By February 1865 the number of subscribers to The Albert Institute was 327.
-So find out why we initially thought there were just 168 subscribers.
+So why did we initially think there were 168?